 As noted earlier, net position over time, may serve as a useful indicator of a government's financial position.
-In the case of the County, assets exceeded liabilities by \$39,779,807 at the close of the most recent fiscal year.
+In the case of the County, assets and deferred outflows exceeded liabilities and deferred inflows by \$46,307,964 at the close of the most recent fiscal year.